salesforce-marketingcloud/FuelSDK-Ruby/README.md

 If you have not registered your application or you need to lookup your Application Key or Application Signature values, please go to App Center at [Code@: ExactTarget's Developer Community](http://code.exacttarget.com/appcenter "Code@ App Center").

-## Backwards Compatibility ##
-Previous versions of the Fuel SDK exposed objects with the prefix "ET_".
-For backwards compatibility you can still access objects this way.
-Subscriber can be accessed FuelSDK::Subscriber or ET_Subscriber.

 ## Example Request ##